Viima-R/ParkkiRadio/Documentation/Memos/MQTT.md

 - mosquitto_pub -h localhost -t test/topic -m "Hello MQTT"

 Should show the message on terminal1.

+## To use

+To establish a listen configure mosquitto.conf -file for example with the next information:
+- listener 1883
+- allow_anonymous false
+- password_file /etc/mosquitto/passwd  // Hashed built-in utility
+- persistence true  // Ensures saving the data in case of a crash
+- persistence_location /var/lib/mosquitto/

 # Still needs to be secure... tbc